Post updated October 10, 2023 to include Dorothy’s birth record and 1931 Census.

 And a third daughter, Grace Gwendolyn (1927-2017), was born in 1927.
 After having two girls already, Arthur had really been hoping for a son.
 As a result, Grace was nicknamed “Sonny.”

-Initially, while Arthur was at war and for some time after, the couple lived with Lily’s parents at 299 Grovesnor Road North in Hamilton.
+The 1931 Census confirms that while Arthur was at war and for some time after, the couple lived with Lily’s parents at 299 Grovesnor Road North in Hamilton.
+At the time of the census, Arthur was a foreman at a cotton mill making $1700/year.

 At some point, the family moved into 1484 Main Street East, Hamilton.